Snyder-Technology-LLC/authflow-guides-resources-docs/README.md

 <br>

 Authflow charges a **flat 10% fee** on all successful transactions.
 Everyone starts on a **free tier** — free forever for 1 paywall, no credit card required.
 For creators who need more paywalls, paid plans are available.
 Enterprise users processing high volume can negotiate custom pricing.
 See [Authflow Pricing Plans](https://github.com/Snyder-Technology-LLC/authflow-guides-resources-docs/blob/main/content/paywalls/authflow-pricing-plans.md) for details.

+There are **no platform lock-ins** — you can disconnect Stripe or remove paywalls at any time.

 </details>